Rail transport in Australia: Rail infrastructure

-Construction and maintenance of network infrastructure is consolidated into non-profit government bodies and contracted private: in the case of the interstate network and various non-urban railways of New South Wales, Victoria and Western Australia, the Australian Government-owned Australian Rail Track Corporation (ARTC); the New South Wales Regional Network, John Holland Rail; and rail infrastructure throughout the southern half of Western Australia, Arc Infrastructure.
+Construction and maintenance of network infrastructure is consolidated into non-profit government bodies and contracted private companies: in the case of the interstate network and various non-urban railways of New South Wales, Victoria and Western Australia, the Australian Government-owned Australian Rail Track Corporation (ARTC); the New South Wales Regional Network, John Holland Rail; and rail infrastructure throughout the southern half of Western Australia, Arc Infrastructure.
+As of 2024, there were an estimated 18 mainline heavy rail infrastructure managers.

 ARTC "has a working relationship with Queensland Rail about the use of the 127 km of standard gauge line between the Queensland border and Fisherman Island.
 ARTC intends to start discussions with Queensland about leasing this track once the NSW arrangements are bedded down".
 ARTC also maintains the NSW Hunter Valley network under contract.

 On 1 January 2012, John Holland commenced the operation and maintenance of the New South Wales Regional Network under contract from Transport for NSW, comprising 2700 km of operational freight and passenger rail lines.

 Arc Infrastructure has a lease until 2049 on 5100 km of Western Australian rail infrastructure, from Geraldton in the north, to Leonora and Kalgoorlie in the east, and south to Esperance, Albany and Bunbury.
 It is responsible for maintaining the network and granting access to operators.

 Other railways continue to be integrated, although access to their infrastructure is generally required under National Competition Policy principles agreed by the Federal, State and Territory governments: